dgitz/eros/doc/Features/Templates/Templates.md

 # Templates

 ## Overview
-eROS provides a few different templates that can be used to create nodes and classes that use all the eROS functionality.
+eros provides a few different templates that can be used to create nodes and classes that use all the eros functionality.

 ## Software Design
 ![](../../output/Legend.png)